gustropea/GTBackup/readme.md

 # GTBackup

-GTBackup is a Unix command line utility written in C++.
-The purpose of GTBackup is to provide an easy to use  versatile tool for system backups.
-GTBackup is based on rsync and features a curses UI.
+This was a small project that I wrote one weekend as an undergrad.
+It is a Unix command line utility written in C++.
+The purpose of GTBackup was to provide an easy to use versatile tool for system backups.
+GTBackup uses rsync and features a curses UI.

 ## Getting Started